ibtraore/patches-population/README.md

 The following present the key components of our multi-agent system :
 * **Document Parser** : We employed [LLamaParse](https://www.llamaindex.ai/llamaparse) as a document parser to convert PDF documents containing tables and charts into structured data suitable for our agents.
 * **Prompt Design for Agents** : Prompting is a key factor in the performance of LLM agents.
 In our system, each agent’s role, behavior, and assigned task are defined using a YAML configuration, as described in Section 3.4 of our paper.
 While automatic prompt optimization methods (e.g., APO) exist, their use in multi-agent systems remains complex due to inter-agent dependencies and limited reward signals (see H. Zhou et al.,[ref](https://arxiv.org/abs/2502.02533)).
 We therefore chose a manual prompt design approach, offering better control and suitability for our scenario.
-  Each task-specific prompt includes (see Section 3.4 of our paper):
+  Each task-specific prompt includes :
     * Clear task instructions
     * Relevant ontology concepts and relations (from the ontology)
     * Few-shot annotated examples